How every bookie can, and should, communicate effectively with their players.

 Sportsbooks have two functions: to facilitate wagers and to satisfy a players’ needs.
 Players can have more than one need but there’s a chief need among most every sports betting player and it’s not the desire to win.

 It’s excitement.
 It’s getting the heart pumping blood and thinking, knowing, that the player is going to win.
-That’s the keyword to communicating with players, excitement.
+That’s the keyword to communicating with players effectively as a bookie, excitement.

-Bookies Communicate to Customers and Fellow Business Owners
+Bookies Communicate to Players and Fellow Business Owners

 Excitement isn’t the only thing that bookies must communicate to players.
 There are different types of sports bettors, different types of players.
 Some players wager on nationally televised games or weekend sports events.